 The Emeryville City Council will be considering several 'reach codes' to reduce the amount of greenhouse gases (GHGs) emitted through building construction and operations.
 Reach codes are enhancements to the state building codes that have been proven to be cost-effective, and that help the city and state achieve our climate action goals.
-The reach codes currently being considered are primarily related to new construction, with a few requirements for existing buildings where related work is being done.
+The reach codes currently being considered are primarily related to new construction, with a few requirements for existing buildings where related retrofits are being done.
 The intent is to enact changes in line with many other cities in the region, in order to make reduced-GHG building construction and operation achievable and cost-effective.
-A video copy of the October 19, 2020 webinar can be found here. [large file]

 Bike to Wherever Month

 The Bay Area’s annual Bike to Work Day has been re-imagined as “Bike to Wherever Day” (BTWD) encouraging people across the nine-county region to participate in a myriad of activities to promote cycling throughout May.

 As part of the May activities, bicycle coalitions and traffic management organizations throughout the region are holding virtual classes and events.
 A key element in all of this is an online event where folks can register to participate and win prices, yet ride safely on their own.
 Without as much emphasis on the single day as in years past, there will be some events on May 1st to mark Bike to Wherever Day.

 To register and for information about the programs and prizes that can be won, please visit https://www.lovetoride.net/bayarea

 This year, Coastal Cleanup is all month long and starts right at your door.
 Because no matter where litter happens, it all flows downstream to the coast and becomes ocean pollution when the rain comes.